abhijith-u/RustlingPages/My favourite quotes from books.md

   > Memory being a ziplock bag of leftovers we never intended to eat.
 We find them in the freezer years later to wonder why we ever though this was worth saving.

+  > People son't really beliwvw in God... so much as they hope for a witness to their suffering.

 ---